-The pain pump provides “targeted drug delivery” to the spinal cord to provide chronic pain relief and because medication is applied directly to spinal cord pain receptors, the brain is left free of drug effects.
+The intrathecal pain pump provides “targeted drug delivery” to the spinal cord to provide chronic pain relief and because the medication is applied directly to spinal cord pain receptors, the brain is left free of drug effects.

-With spinal delivery of opioid, the pain pump minimizes the side effects sometimes experienced by patients who take pain pills orally or by skin patch.
+With spinal delivery of opioids, the pain pump minimizes the side effects sometimes experienced by patients who take pain pills orally or by skin patch.
 Side effects such as sleepiness, mental clouding and the potential for addiction are significantly reduced, while pain relief is optimized.

 Targeted Drug Delivery Process

 While many chronic pain patients have had success with pain pump implantation, spinal drug delivery is not for everyone.
-A trial will be done first to determine if the pain pump would be effective at relieving your pain.
-If you achieve a good level of pain relief (50 percent or greater) during the trial of targeted drug delivery, you may be a candidate for permanent implant of a pain pump.
+A trial will be done first to determine if the intrathecal pain pump would be effective at relieving your pain.
+If you achieve a good level of pain relief (50 percent or greater) during the trial of targeted drug delivery, you may be a candidate for the permanent implant of a pain pump.